amandardz/E-Commerce-Backend/README.md

 # E-Commerce-Backend

 ## Description
-In this repository, the developer will create a back end for an e-commerce website.
+In this repository, the developer will create a backend for an e-commerce website.
 ## Installation
 1. Create a folder on desktop to download repository to.
 2. Copy the link to repository from GitHub.